Havner/trainsim-helper/main/readme.txt

   Autocoach instead of the leading loco.
 I'm not sure anything can be done here.

-  Final note: if the steamer is not on this list it doesn't mean it won't work.
+  Final note: if a steamer is not on this list it doesn't mean it won't work.
 It will.
 You just probably won't see all the essential valves in the overlay.
 But you can still use it.